rcheung2/2026-Spring-MTH-4330-Project/README.md

-The prorated annual data set should be enough for a proof of concept to play with, but those who want to run the code on the dataset themselves are encouraged to go to https://data.cityofnewyork.us/City-Government/Citywide-Payroll-Data-Fiscal-Year-/k397-673e/about_data to download the entire dataset.
+The prorated annual data set should be enough for a proof of concept to play with, but those who want to run the code on the dataset themselves are encouraged to go to https://data.cityofnewyork.us/City-Government/Citywide-Payroll-Data-Fiscal-Year-/k397-673e/about_data to download the larger data tables, or even the entire dataset.
 It will also update over time, so the version on this repository will eventually become outdated.